 Elevation: 6,985 ft

 This peak is not in the book.
-Please note that this is a twin-summit peak, separated by a 6,600 foot-saddle and 0.5 miles.
+Please note that this is a twin-summitted peak, separated by a 6,600 foot-saddle and 0.5 miles.
 Both summits have prominence and both are reached via 4WD roads.
 The second peak is named Peak 6966.

 Generally, the summits of the extensive Continental Divide ridge system are not well pronounced.
 Rather, ridges roll on for many miles with broad, gently waving, unnamed high points.
 However, Horseshoe Summit is a unique high point along the ridge that forms a well-defined summit.
-But perhaps its most noteworthy features are the several fascinating rock formations found on the wide summit area.
-Large irregular formations of weathered granite are not uncommon along this otherwise featureless ridge system; however, on the summit of Horseshoe these features are probably the largest and densest to be found.
+But perhaps its most noteworthy features are the fascinating rock formations found on the wide summit area.
+Large irregular formations of weathered granite are not uncommon along this otherwise featureless ridge system.
+However, on the top of Horseshoe Summit, these features are probably the largest and densest to be found.
 These rocks provide good bouldering opportunities and are popular with photographers.

 The history of the area is very significant as Lewis and Clark followed the main divide on an old Indian trail that today is known as the Lolo Motorway.
 It is in this extensive sea of mountains that the Corps of Discovery had their greatest trials and nearly perished from hunger and harsh conditions.
 The Motorway is popular today with people tracing the trail of Lewis and Clark and visiting the many significant historic points along the Indian trail.

 Access and Route, Class 1